Gangway and Boarding Accidents

 Seamen injured through negligence and unseaworthiness are entitled compensation for their injuries under Federal Maritime Law.
 In almost all cases, injured seamen are entitled to maintenance and cure benefits.
 You have the right to choose your own doctor, and your reasonable medical expenses must be paid by your employer.
 It is important in cases involving gangways, ladders, steps, and Jacob’s ladders, to preserve the evidence involved in your accident as soon as possible.
 Take photographs, collect the names of witnesses, and ask that all evidence be preserved so that a qualified and trained expert can examine it.
 If the evidence is not preserved, proving your injury case will be far more difficult.

-The lawyers at Stacey & Jacobsen, LLP are some of the most experienced maritime lawyers in the nation.
+The lawyers at Stacey & Jacobsen, PLLC are some of the most experienced maritime lawyers in the nation.
 They have handled many injury claims for workers injured while attempting to board or disembark vessels.
 Typical claims involve defects in ladders, lack of handrails, negligent design, improperly maintained gangways, failure to have anti-slip walking surfaces, and dangerously slippery walking surfaces.